reserve-protocol/protocol/docs/system-design.md

 ### Collateral decimals restriction

-The protocol only supports collateral tokens with up to 21 decimals, and for these cases only supports balances up to `70e27`.
+The protocol only supports collateral tokens with up to 21 decimals, and for these cases only supports balances up to `~8e28`.
 Exceeding this could end up overflowing the `uint96` restrictions in GnosisTrade / EasyAuction.
 We expect `~70e6` whole tokens (for 21 decimals) to always be worth more than the `minTradeVolume`.
+Note that even when this assumption breaks, the protocol behaves gracefully and downsizes the GnosisTrade to be within the limits.

 In terms of rounding, with a 21 decimals token, we lose 3 decimal places when rounding down to our 18 decimal fixed point numbers (up to 999 wei).
 Even if one whole token is worth 1 billion USD, `1e3` wei will only be worth `1e-9` USD in that case.
+This is an acceptable loss.

 #### Trade violation fallback